DivinElegy/DivinEntity/README.md

-This is going to be a really excellent readme for a really excellent noteskin.

-Right now this repository contains a copy of the SATAN-metal noteskin given to me by Jayce.

-Hopefully this will act as a central portal for where to obtain this noteskin, and a useful log of changes and contributions going forward.
+#What is this?
+This is a WIP version of what will hopefully be a more standardised version of the so called God noteskin.

+**THIS WIP BRANCH IN _NO WAY_ REFLECTS THE FINAL BUILD OF THE NOTESKIN.
+IT IS HIGHLY SUBJECT TO CHANGE.**

+If you make anything using this noteskin, be aware the your simfile will very likely be incompatible with future versions.
+The latest, and most compatible version of the noteskin will always be in the master branch.

+---

 #Acknowledgments
 This noteskin would not exist were it not for the hard work by the following people: